 Arrested for a Gun Crime in the Bay Area?

 There are defense strategies for fighting back against gun crime and weapons charges.
 For instance, you can lawfully defend yourself and others with a firearm in some cases.
 You may be able to argue you shot a person because you had reason to believe your life was in imminent and grave danger.
 It may also be possible to argue that you were unaware you were carrying a firearm.
-This is a common reason why people are stopped with guns and sometimes charged with a crime.
 However, these are only two of many possible defense strategies that may be able to help you avoid a conviction.

 Common Weapon Charges in California